unosquare/swan/README.md

 [ProcessRunner API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Components.ProcessRunner.html)

 #### Example 1: Running a process async
 `RunProcessAsync` runs an external process asynchronously and returns the exit code.
-It provides error and success callbacks to capture binary data from the ouput and error stream.
+It provides error and success callbacks to capture binary data from the output and error stream.

 ```csharp
 // executes a process and returns the exit code